 - “Privacy, Information Acquisition, and Market Competition.”
-(Job Market Paper [Download])
+(Under Review, Updated as of March 2020, [Download])

-Abstract: This paper analyzes how the endogenous availability of personal information affects market outcomes in a two-sided market where sellers target advertisements to individuals who have varying privacy concerns.
-I focus on how a market entrant that has worse targeting technology than an incumbent is affected by a lack of information.
-I show that an entrant is disproportionately affected by consumers’ privacy concerns.
-The welfare analysis shows that privacy concerns and the resulting market outcomes may lower consumer surplus and social welfare.
+Abstract: This paper analyzes how data-driven vertical integration between a platform and one downstream seller affects market outcomes in a two-sided market where sellers with asymmetric targeting skills target advertisements to individuals who have varying privacy concerns.
+I show that data-driven vertical integration leads to the incumbent’s exclusive use of data.
+Therefore, a market entrant that has worse targeting technology than an incumbent is disproportionately harmed by such integration.
+The welfare analysis shows that integration is welfare-reducing if consumers’ privacy concerns are relatively high.
 Therefore, individually optimal decisions on data disclosure might not be socially optimal when aggregated.
-The empirical evidence, which is based on Google Android App Market data, corroborates the hypotheses in the model and the effectiveness of specific policy remedies that are derived from the theoretical findings.

-- “Zero Rating and Vertical Content Foreclosure,” with Thomas Jeitschko and Aleksandr Yankelevich. ([Download])
+- “Zero Rating and Vertical Content Foreclosure,” with Thomas Jeitschko and Aleksandr Yankelevich.
+(Under Review, Updated as of February 2020 [Download])

-- “A Cautionary Note on Using Hotelling Models in Platform Markets,” with Thomas Jeitschko and Aleksandr Yankelevich. ([Download])
+- “A Note of Caution on Using Hotelling Models in Platform Markets,” with Thomas Jeitschko and Aleksandr Yankelevich.
+(DICE Discussion Paper No 286, [Download])

 Abstract: We study a Hotelling framework in which customers first need to pay a monopoly platform to enter the market before deciding between two competing services from the opposite side of the market.
 Such a setup is, for instance, common when modeling competition between streaming video service providers.
 We find that standard taken for granted full market coverage assumptions in earlier work break down when consumers must first pay the platform and that in this case, in the unique full coverage equilibrium, the competing service providers set substantially lower prices.
 The typical full coverage equilibrium set of prices that results in the absence of a platform monopoly can be restored by giving competing service providers the first move, but this assumption is non-standard in platform market settings.